Involving Adult Children in Your Financial Planning

 - Decide if it's time to involve your adult children in your financial affairs.
 If so, decide how and when you'll begin the process.

-- Don't miss these 6 things to do with your adult children before you leave them an inheritance.
+- Consider these 6 things to do with your adult children before you leave them an inheritance.

 Share your thoughts about this article with the editor.